Sunday, December 24, 2017

 It's been a year since the stunning presidential election of 2016, and I clearly recall where I was when the biggest electoral upset in American occurred.
 For reasons I won't get into here, I spent that Election Night in circumstances that meant I had no access to a television set or computer.
 Instead, all I had was a radio, and not a very good one.
 It had difficulty getting stations, and the only one that was coming in at all clear was WHMP in Northampton.
 For their presidential election coverage, they had the analytical team of Greenfield reporter Chris Collins and leftist Attorney Bill Newman.

+I didn't mind my limited media access, because I didn't expect to hear much good election news that night anyway.
 I recall that the first time I realized something unusual was up was when I heard that exit polls were showing that about 25% of Hispanics voted for Trump, only a few percentage points less than Mitt Romney got in 2012, meaning that despite Trump's controversial statements about some immigrants, Republican Hispanics were sticking with their party.
 Later it became apparent that Virginia, the home state of Tim Kaine, Hillary Clinton's running mate, was not the landslide win that was expected, meaning Hillary was underperforming even where she should've been winning handily.
 Then one by one, each of the major states Trump needed to win fell into his column.

 It was really something to listen to how the radio hosts Collins and Newman responded as the electoral momentum accelerated in Trump's favor.
 Chris Collins seemed surprised, but mostly amused to see all the conventional wisdom of the political experts get thrown out the window.
 As for Atty.
-Newman, he grew openly despondent, speaking in increasingly apocalyptic terms, and at one point it sounded almost as if he had fallen out of his chair!
+Newman, he grew openly despondent, speaking in increasingly apocalyptic terms, until at one point it sounded almost as if he had fallen out of his chair!

-A year later, the 2017 elections were much less dramatic, and there was little to knock anyone out of their chair.
+A year later, the 2017 elections were much less dramatic, certainly there was little to knock anyone out of their chair.
 Still, there were some things worth noting, so here's a recap of what went down:

 New Jersey - Despite being the state with the largest population in play, this race was basically a snoozer, with little doubt of the outcome at any point in the campaign.
 In this heavily Democratic state, to no one's surprise the Democrat won handily to succeed the very unpopular retiring Republican incumbent Chris Christie, who squandered his popularity trying to appease Democrats and Republicans equally, thereby succeeding in alienating both.
 Christie's terrible fall is a sobering warning to all GOPers who think they can play it both ways and win.